stevengf14/color-button-testing/README.md

-# Build React forms using Formik, No more pain!
+# Testing React with Jest and React Testing Library (RTL)
 This repository is based on a Course: Testing React with Jest and React Testing Library (RTL) https://www.udemy.com/course/react-testing-library